eldube/ChickWeightCalcPres/ChickWeightApp.md

 INTRODUCTION
 ========================================================
-  * The rate of growth for chicks can depend on the diet they are given.
+  * The rate of growth for chicks can depend on the diet they are given (test update in atom xxx).

   * In this presentations, we report on a simple  application that could be used to calculate the projected weight of a chick given the age (number of days since birth)

   * The applications can be used to :
     + Calculate the projected weight given the age
     + Compare the  growth rate of the chickens for  the different growth rates

   * The application was develop in RStudio using  the   **shiny** package

   * The calculations performed by the applications are based on a *linear regression model* build from an experimental dataset **ChickWeight** which is distributed with R version 3.1.2

 THE APPLICATION INTERFACE
 ========================================================